• Skip to main content

 Another body-based intervention that I use was created by Deirdre Fay.
 I find it particularly helpful with healing attachment-related trauma because it is easily accessible to anyone—you don’t have to be a therapist to learn these skills.
 It was one of Fay’s other training programs where I learned the connection between IWMs and our relationship patterns.

 Fay’s method teaches people how to feel safe in their own body sensations through inward reflection.
-A key component to her approach is slowing down.
-This is important in making sense of what is overwhelming us in any given moment.
+A key component of her approach is slowing down.
+This is important in making sense of what is overwhelming us at any given moment.

 Whenever we feel overwhelmed by an experience, Fay recommends the following: